Commission on the future of Adult Social Care

 - Alison Lee, Managing Director, Cheshire West Integrated Care Partnership

 - Cllr Gina Lewis, Councillor for Winsford Over and Verdin

 - Cllr Keith Millar, Councillor for Neston

 - Cllr Lynn Riley, Councillor for Frodsham, Shadow Cabinet Member for Adult Social Care and Public Health

 - Cllr Neil Sullivan, Councillor for Handbridge Park, Shadow Cabinet Member for Legal and Finance

-When will it meet?
+When did it meet?

 - Developing a vision for social care: Tuesday, 16 November, 10am until 1pm